-Stavanger University Hospital is in the final in the Large Project Building Design category of the 2018 AEC Excellence Awards!
-AEC Excellence Awards
+Stavanger University Hospital won the Large Project Building Design category of the 2018 AEC Excellence Awards!

 Four main buildings surround internal courtyards connected by a ring of glass bridges emphasising the connection to nature and natural daylight for enhanced patient recovery.

 The layout is standardised to a high extent for flexible use, patient safety and adaptability, allowing a giant lego-like construction with a combination of modular and panelised components assembled both on and off site.

 After thorough feasibility studies, Ullandhaug has been chosen as the right location for a new hospital in Stavanger, partly because of its proximity to the University.